behavioral-ds/harmful-content-moderation/README.md

 ![Plot](plots/chi-delta24hour-deletion.png)

 ## License:
-Both the dataset and the code in this repository are distributed under the General Public License v3 (GPLv3) license.
+The dataset and the code in this repository are distributed under the General Public License v3 (GPLv3) license.
 You can find a copy of the license in the LICENSE file included in this repository.
-If you have any inquiries regarding licensing or any other questions, please feel free to reach out to us at Marian-Andrei@rizoiu.eu.
+If you have any questions regarding licensing or any other questions, please feel free to contact us at Marian-Andrei@uts.edu.au .